gateio/gateapi-java/docs/WalletApi.md

         defaultClient.setApiKeySecret("YOUR_API_KEY", "YOUR_API_SECRET");

         WalletApi apiInstance = new WalletApi(defaultClient);
-        String currencyPair = "BTC_USDT"; // String | Specify a currency pair to retrieve precise fee rate  This field is optional.
-In most cases, the fee rate is identical among all currency pairs
+        String currencyPair = "BTC_USDT"; // String | Specify currency pair to get more accurate fee settings.
+This field is optional.
+Usually fee settings are the same for all currency pairs.
-        String settle = "BTC"; // String | Specify the settlement currency of the contract to get more accurate rate settings  This field is optional.
-Generally, the rate settings for all settlement currencies are the same. try {
+        String settle = "BTC"; // String | Specify the settlement currency of the contract to get more accurate fee settings.
+This field is optional.
+Generally, the fee settings for all settlement currencies are the same. try {
             TradeFee result = apiInstance.getTradeFee()
                         .currencyPair(currencyPair)